Providing students and faculty with state-of-the-art interdisciplinary research laboratories

 The seven-story, 277,500-square-foot building is constructed on the campus' renowned Science Hill.
 With a rooftop greenhouse, aquatics and insect labs, state-of-the-art imaging technology, and a 500-seat lecture hall, this complex assignment combines the demands of state-of-the-art laboratory design with sensitivity to the scale and history of Science Hill and its surrounding community.

 High-level research collides with room for teaching opportunities in the same lab.
 Laboratories are arranged in large, open, modular neighborhoods with adjacent support rooms.

-With all of these features plus collaboration spaces—planned in varying sizes and located at major circulation intersections—the new Yale Science Building will bring students closer together and help faculty collaborate more easily.
+With all of these features plus collaboration spaces—planned in varying sizes and located at major circulation intersections—the new Yale Science Building brings students closer together and helps faculty collaborate more easily.

 We're better together